chrishunt/b/index.md

 layout: main
 ---

+[wiki]: http://en.wikipedia.org/wiki/Luhn "Wikipedia: Luhn Algirithm"

 Luhn Algorithm
 ==============

 Problem
 -------
-The Luhn algorithm, also known as the "mod 10" algorithm, is a simple checksum formula used to validate a variety of identification numbers.
+The Luhn algorithm, also known as the "mod 10" algorithm (see [Wikipedia] [wiki]), is a simple checksum formula used to validate a variety of identification numbers.
 Given a numeric input, the algorithm works as follows:

   1. Counting from the check digit, which is the rightmost, and moving left, double the value of every second digit.